feinstaub/webextension_local_filesystem_links/README.md

 # About this plugin
 It's similar to this [plugin](https://github.com/feinstaub/firefox_addon_local_filesystem_links).
 I've created it because the mentioned repo is difficult to read and I'd like to learn how to write firefox addons.

 The addon is working (locally tested with Windows 8.1 (64 bit) and Ubuntu 14.04 LTS (32 bit)).
 SMB protocol not working yet.
+Check feature branch smb links to see the current work (not working yet).

 # Features